The Jerónimos Monastery, or Mosteiro dos Jerónimos, is a 16th-century monastery that can be found in Lisbon’s Belém neighborhood.

 How long does Jerónimos Monastery take

-Jerónimos Monastery takes about two to three hours to explore if you’re rushing through the tour.
+A complete tour of Jerónimos Monastery takes about two to three hours.

-Take your time as you look at the Refectory Hall, the Chapter House, the Vasco da Gama Mausoleum, and the Confessionals.
+Take your time to look at the Refectory Hall, the Chapter House, the Vasco da Gama Mausoleum, and the Confessionals.

 Best time to visit Jerónimos Monastery